 Throw it back to a nostalgic popcorn treat of yesteryear—with a twist!
 Paso Almonds' Brittle Corn is a combo of two popular fall offerings: fresh-popped popcorn and chewy, almond-studded brittle (two treats your grandparents probably enjoyed while bobbing for apples years ago).
 It all starts with a big batch of their famous old-fashioned Almonds Brittle, never cloying and always satisfyingly buttery.
 The caramel-laden recipe is modified to include light, airy popcorn, so you get a satisfying mix of texture in each bite.
 Made in small batches in San Luis Obispo, this is one treat you'll savor all through the fall season (and perhaps even want to gift later in the year—if you have any left).
 See why the Los Angeles Times called these morsels “Fresh, perfectly crunchy, addictive and chock full of roasted almonds.”
 Might we add that this brittle does not stick to your teeth?
 Once you pop, you can't stop!

-The days may still be sunny (we get more than 300 days of sunshine per year in SLO CAL, and we're not mad about it), but you can still get super cozy this time of year.
-All you need is a comforting drink in hand and a good book.
-Follow your nose to Sally Loo's Wholesome Cafe, and you will be handsomely rewarded with spice, cream and foam.
-Inside this charming community-loved coffee shop (located in San Luis Obispo's Historic Railroad District), you'll find baristas mixing up the autumnal beverages galore, including hot chocolate, seasonal lattes and thick milkshakes.
-We suggest the house-made Chai, of course.
-Made with fresh ginger, cinnamon sticks, black peppercorns, whole cloves, cardamom pods, black tea and your milk of choice (dairy, almond, soy—there's always something new to discover), it's basically fall in a cup.
+Follow your nose to Sally Loo's Wholesome Cafe, and you will be handsomely rewarded with pumpkin waffles, sprinkled with pecans and sliced apples.
+Inside this charming community-loved coffee shop (located in San Luis Obispo's Historic Railroad District), you'll find baristas mixing up the autumnal beverages galore, including hot chocolate, seasonal lattes, and thick milkshakes.
+We suggest the house-made Chai, made with fresh ginger, cinnamon sticks, black peppercorns, whole cloves, cardamom pods, black tea, and your milk of choice (dairy, almond, soy—there's always something new to discover), it's basically fall in a cup.
 And best of all, all sales from the pumpkin waffles, butternut squash tacos and apple brie sando, will all go to benefit charity.

 Pardon my French, but these cookies are truly the bee's knees.
 There's just something about fall that makes us want to pile on the cinnamon.
 It's understandable, right?
 This traditional warming spice is like a sweater for your tastebuds.
 Pardon My French Bakery's Snickerdoodles—made from heaping portions of butter, sugar, and flour rolled in cinnamon sugar and baked to chewy perfection—are total crowd-pleasers this harvest season.
 The Grover Beach bakery knows how to marry sophisticated French techniques with classic recipes, so you can rest assured these are not your average desserts (also ask about their seasonal sugar cookies emblazoned with cute fall images).
 Soft, sugary and oh-so-aromatic, pair with a glass of local mulled zinfandel for a full-body hug.

 Swap boring old muffins for a more pleasurable pastry filled with candied pecan goodness and you just might become the "go-to" house for Thanksgiving from here on out.
-Azita's Bakery takes its eclairs very seriously, so you can have the fun of devouring them in about ten seconds flat.
-These beautiful Atascadedro-made pastries are always baked until crisp, then filled to perfection with the most heavenly substances known to mankind.
+Back Porch Bakery takes its eclairs very seriously, so you can have the fun of devouring them in about ten seconds flat.
+These beautiful Atascadero-made pastries are always baked until crisp, then filled to perfection with the most heavenly substances known to mankind.
 Flaky.
 Warm.
 Gooey.
 Pecans.
 More pecans.
 Need we say another word?

 How sweet it is to enjoy the little things in life this fall.
 Sweet Offerings in Cambria doesn’t sell supermarket candy—at least not the kind seen at today’s grocery stores.
 Described by one guest as “what Willy Wonka’s house might look like,” the store’s crisp black-and-white striped interior houses a large selection of retro childhood confections including Mallo Cups, Sky Bar and Fizzies.
 You'll also find decadent fudge, which (gasp) is absolutely free to sample.
 Not finished reliving your childhood fantasies?
 We get it.
 Check out the large display case brimming with gourmet handmade chocolates and truffles.
 The best part about being a grown-up?
 You can choose to take home as many pieces of fudge as you please.